LNSOTOM/forestGISML/README.md

 The survey selected for analysis was collected from five sites with wide variation in landscape conditioning and climate factors, and a diverse geology and soil attributes related to the area that influence the productivity of radiata pine across the estate.
-The data used for the modelling is comprised by 23 datasets and 953556 observations
+The data used for the modelling is comprised by 23 datasets and 953556 observations.
 ## 1.4 Contribution
 This research will contribute by developing a novel ensemble learning base technique which will produce predictive models to assist a forest manager in